CASH OR VENMO ONLY

 Play resumes ONLY when “All Clear” or “Game Back On” is called from a staff member.

-Kill and Hit Rules:
+Kill and Hit Rules: (no medic rule)

 If any part of your primary weapon is hit and it does not ricochet onto you or your gear, it is considered destroyed.
-If it is your only weapon you are considered out.
+If it is your only weapon you're considered out.
 If you have a secondary weapon, call out “Weapon!” as loud as possible and you must discard or sling your primary weapon.
 Your primary weapon will become back in play once you go back to respawn.

 No blind firing!
 You must be looking down your weapon towards where you are shooting.
 You must see your target while engaging them.